5trubel/strubel_bench/README.md

 - benchmark_api.sh (Modifications) => GNU AGPLv3
 - Everything else in this Repo => GNU AGPLv3

-If you are the other of one of the things mentioned above and you don't want me to have this in this Repo, please contact me.
+If you are the Owner of one of the things mentioned above and you don't want me to have this in this Repo, please contact me.